RichardForshaw/resume/mkd-blog/docs/blog/articles/2022-12-AI-and-the-future-revolution.markdown

 ### Bias

 Bias in intelligent systems is not new, and once again it comes down to how the system is designed or trained.
 In 2019 an incident in a bathroom briefly went viral on social media: Could a [soap dispenser be racist](https://reporter.rit.edu/tech/bigotry-encoded-racial-bias-technology)?
 The simple answer is "no, it was bad engineering", but the more nuanced answer is "why was the technology engineered without sufficient thought about diversity?".
-Perhaps the biggest oversight in diversity is that between genders, as the book [Invisible Women](https://www.goodreads.com/book/show/41104077-invisible-women) explores.
+Perhaps the biggest oversight in diversity is that between genders, which is further explored in the book [Invisible Women](https://www.goodreads.com/book/show/41104077-invisible-women).

 There are also more subtle biases.
 In a conversation with a Danish friend, he revealed that there is a word in Danish ('kæreste', which is a gender-neutral word for 'romantic partner').
 However if you associated this with different adjectives or actions it was [translated to either boyfriend or girlfriend](https://twitter.com/ThomasTelving/status/1600395912055910401), apparently depending on the context.